rpappu/IoTCaps/PITCHME.md

 +++
 ## 3. Measurement, measurement, measurement

 > Software is eating the world, but the world can’t eat software.
-Some of the largest challenges facing our species can- not be solved by code; we cannot program away climate change, water contamination, crowded cities, or hunger.
+Some of the largest challenges facing our species cannot be solved by code; we cannot program away climate change, water contamination, crowded cities, or hunger.

 +++
 ## 4. Recombinant technology capabilities